How to Add Textgilliandarby

 Drag from corner to corner to create the heart shape.

-Activate the Text tool, set the font and size, and use a transparent stroke (or zero stroke width) and a fill color that will contrast with the heart color.
+To type in the wrapped text, activate the Text tool, set the font and size, and select a fill color that will contrast with the heart color.

 When the Text cursor is inside the shape, its icon becomes a T surrounded by brackets; this indicates that the text will be wrapped.